Moi!

 Ideally, you'll let us know in advance, so we can try to take care of the role balance for courses that aren't ELEF.
 However, we understand that life sometimes gets in the way at the last minute, and that giving us a heads-up might not always be possible.

 You can make up for missed classes by joining a class from another course that is suitable for your level.
-Unfortunately, that means beginners won't be able to make up for missed classes because we're only running a single beginners' course.

 About